Laragear/Rut/README.md

 ## Requirements

-- PHP 8.1 or later
+- PHP 8.0 or later
-- Laravel 8.x
+- Laravel 9.x or later

 ## Installation